By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Later that day some of the people from your office are off to lunch, lunch with a client and you need to be there.
-So during this lunch you have a drink or two.
+So during this lunch, you have a drink or two.
 Suddenly you have a thought about those business cards in your pocket.
 So you pull them out and – yes now you remember the whole conversation and why you saved those cards.

-You have just experienced State Dependent Learning.
+You have just experienced State-Dependent Learning.

-Alcohol is not the only drug or medication that results in State Dependent Learning and lost file keys are not the only problem that can happen when filing information or trying to retrieve it.
+Alcohol is not the only drug or medication that results in State-Dependent Learning and lost file keys are not the only problem that can happen when filing information or trying to retrieve it.

 Memories can get lost or distorted when they are filed away.
 Sometimes, as with alcoholic blackouts, the info is misplaced before going into the file.
-In that case the brain, on discovering the file is empty, makes something up.
+In that case, the brain, on discovering the file is empty, makes something up.
 This is called Confabulation.

 Problems can happen when the information is stored and some drugs affect storage.
 The info can also be hard to find if it is stored in the “high” cabinet and you look for it in the “feeling normal” file space.

-The size and nature of the information also matters.
+The size and nature of the information also matter.
 Say you need to remember a long list of words.
-If the words are makes of cars, types of seafood and tools sold in a hardware store, telling you those categories at the time we read the list to you will help you remember them.
+If the words are makes of cars, types of seafood, and tools sold in a hardware store, telling you those categories at the time we read the list to you will help you remember them.
 If the list is long, has words from many categories, and we don’t tell you the categories, the words will be harder to remember.

 The brain has filing systems for category lists and for jumbled lists.
-Different drugs can affect different kinds of information storage and memory so the research can drive you nuts trying to figure out which drugs result in State Dependent Learning all the time and which only cause State Dependent Learning part of the time.
+Different drugs can affect different kinds of information storage and memory so the research can drive you nuts trying to figure out which drugs result in State-Dependent Learning all the time and which only cause State-Dependent Learning part of the time.

-Alcohol appears to result in State Dependent Learning and other memory problems a lot.
+Alcohol appears to result in State-Dependent Learning and other memory problems a lot.

 Students who use a lot of caffeine to stay awake all night and study for finals appear to have a similar problem.
-Things learned under the influence of stimulants are very dose dependent.
+Things learned under the influence of stimulants are very dose-dependent.
 So if you take a little of the stimulant you may learn more, take too much and it may block memory retention at all.